diepdaocs/file-downloader/README.md

 ...

 ```
-The core package `agoda.downloader` is implemented using the factory design pattern, the `DownloaderFactory` will decide which downloader (`FTPDownloader`, `HTTPDownloader`,...) to use, depending on the url's protocol.
+The core package `file_downloader.downloader` is implemented using the factory design pattern, the `DownloaderFactory` will decide which downloader (`FTPDownloader`, `HTTPDownloader`,...) to use, depending on the url's protocol.
 ```
 class DownloaderFactory(object):
 ...